 My oldest was walking around the kitchen, nibbling on them and saying, “Now these really remind me of something.”
 And then he remembered what, and my youngest agreed.
 They reminded him of Enjoy Life's Gingerbread Spice cookies.

-We made the cookies four different ways – with and without nuts and with and without rolling them in sweetener.
+We made these Gluten-Free Pumpkin Cookies four different ways – with and without nuts and with and without rolling them in this Homemade Cinnamon Sugar.
 Hubby likes nuts in his cookies and oldest son does not like crunchies in his cookies.
-In my opinion, rolled in sweetener, either with or without nuts, is the best option .
+In my opinion, rolled in sweetener, either with or without nuts, is the best option :-).

 When you roll them in sugar, you get a nice punch of sweetness without a bunch of added sweetener to the whole recipe.